kubesphere-retired/ks-website/content/install/en/multi-node.md

 > - Network：KubeSphere supports `calico` by default.

-> - Supported Storage Classes：`GlusterFS、CephRBD` , for the details on storage configuration, please refer to [Storage Configuration Instructions](#storage-configuration-instructions).
+> - Supported Storage Classes：`GlusterFS、CephRBD` , for the details on storage configuration, please refer to <a href="https://docs.kubesphere.io/express/zh-CN/KubeSphere-Installer-Guide/#附录1：存储配置说明" target="_blank">Storage Configuration Instructions</a>.

 > - Typically, you need to configure persistent storage.
 Since multi-node mode does not support local storage, it's recommended to modify the local storage default configuration to `false`, then you would configure persistent storage such as GlusterFS or CephRBD.
 Following screenshot describes an example of how to configure CephCBD.